Roll20/roll20-character-sheets/Warhammer 4e Character Sheet/README.md

 - Fixed Offhand weapon not adding Strike Might Blow dmg in the roll template.
 - Fixed skill test rolls showing the Drunk modifier when it wasnt actually applying to them.
 - Fixed Frenzy not always adding extra dmg to Melee attacks correctly
+- Fixed Entangle not working to Melee mainhand attacks

 Feb 19th 2025 v1.75c